2025 Solar Incentives Guide for Mattoon, IL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost – for panels, accessories, labor and equipment – although that amount may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the claim amount.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Initially, the credit applied to 30% of the total cost – for panels, accessories, labor and equipment – although that amount may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the amount you can claim.

 State & Local Solar Incentives

-Rebates, tax credits and more might be provided at multiple levels.
-Along with federal solar incentives, there are often state and local ones, too.
-These incentives might be distributed by the Illinois government, or by your county or municipality.
-Some are available for a limited time, while others are ongoing.
+Tax credits, rebates and more might be claimed at multiple levels.
+Along with federal solar incentives, there are often state and local ones as well.
+Incentives may be provided by your county or municipality, or by the state of Illinois.
+Some incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Mattoon